Cate Archer

-Catherine Ann "Cate" Archer, codenamed The Fox, is a player character and the protagonist in the No One Lives Forever video game series by Monolith Productions.
+Catherine Ann "Cate" Archer, codenamed The Fox, is a playable character and the protagonist in the No One Lives Forever video game series by Monolith Productions.
 Cate, a covert operative for British-based counter-terrorism organization UNITY, is the main character in The Operative: No One Lives Forever (2000) and No One Lives Forever 2: A Spy in H.A.R.M.'s Way (2002), and is also featured in Contract J.A.C.K., an official prequel to the second game.